-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) A licensed asbestos removalist must provide appropriate training to a worker carrying out licensed asbestos removal work at a workplace to ensure that the work is carried out in accordance with the asbestos removal control plan for the workplace.
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.

+(2) A licensed asbestos removalist must provide appropriate training to a worker carrying out licensed asbestos removal work at a workplace to ensure that the work is carried out in accordance with the asbestos removal control plan for the workplace.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) In this regulation, appropriate training means training designed specifically for - (a) the workplace where the licensed asbestos removal work is carried out; and - (b) the work to be carried out at the workplace.
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (3) In this clause, appropriate training means training designed specifically for the workplace where the licensed asbestos removal work is carried out and the work to be carried out at the workplace.

-Unless this regulation applies, the obligation to provide training to workers carrying out unlicensed asbestos removal work is set out in regulation 445.
+Unless this clause applies, the obligation to provide training to workers carrying out unlicensed asbestos removal work is set out in clause 445.

-461. Licensed asbestos removalist must keep training records
+461 Licensed asbestos removalist must keep training records

-- (1) A licensed asbestos removalist must keep a record of the training undertaken by a worker carrying out licensed asbestos removal work - (a) while the worker is carrying out licensed asbestos removal work; and - (b) for 5 years after the day the worker stopped carrying out licensed asbestos removal work for the removalist.
+- (1) A licensed asbestos removalist must keep a record of the training undertaken by a worker carrying out licensed asbestos removal work- - (a) while the worker is carrying out licensed asbestos removal work, and - (b) for 5 years after the day the worker stopped carrying out licensed asbestos removal work for the removalist.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (2) The licensed asbestos removalist must ensure that the training record is readily accessible at the asbestos removal area and available for inspection under the Act.
+- (a) in the case of an individual-15 penalty units, or - (b) in the case of a body corporate-70 penalty units. - (2) The licensed asbestos removalist must ensure that the training record is readily accessible at the asbestos removal area and available for inspection under the Act.